cgrates/cgrates/docs/installation.rst

 3.2.
 Using source
 -----------------

-After the go environment is installed_ and configured_ issue the following commands:
+After the go environment is installed_ (at least go1.2) and configured_ issue the following commands:
 ::

         go get github.com/cgrates/cgrates